wongjiahau/Pineapple/README.md

 # Pineapple language
 ## Say goodbye to WTFs.
+According to [codingsec.net](https://codingsec.net/2016/04/10-problems-every-programmer-face/), some of the top 10 problems every programmers have to faced are :

+- Debugging
+- Poor documentation
+- People don't understand what I do
+- Working with other people's code

+Obviously, the problems above has already generated if not more than few billions of WTFs worldwide since the dawn of computers.

-Yes, `Pineapple` is designed to reduced the WTFs of developers.
+We realized that this is a serious problem, and thus we present to you: **Pineapple**, which is designed to reduced the WTFs of developers.

-The **W** in the WTF may stands for Why, When, What or How.
+P/S: The **W** in the WTF may stands for Why, When, What or How.

 ## What are the WTFs?
 - WTF is this statement doing?